neurobin/rnm/README.md

 ##Reverse Index
 Decrementing index.
-These are constructed by inserting a `-` before the index indentifier e.g `/-i/`, `/-id/` etc..
+These are constructed by inserting a `-` before the index identifier e.g `/-i/`, `/-id/` etc..

 ##Name String